russellchapin/scroll_loader/README.md

 # scroll_loader.js

-Targets the height of the page  and injects Google DFP ads and dynamic articles using AJAX.
+Targets the height of the page and injects Google DFP ads, articles or whatever dynamic content you'd like using AJAX.

 Content loads when user scrolls past threshold div.